 Proposal to Completion

-2012: Defence Minister said that Memorial will be construct at India Gate, but activists oppose for choice of site.
+2012: Defence Minister said that Memorial will be constructed at India Gate, but activists oppose the choice of site.

 2015: The government had approved the project for building a National War Memorial at C-Hexagon and a National War Museum at Princess Park near India Gate in 2015 in memory of soldiers who laid down their lives post-Independence.

 2016: International competition was held to decide the design of the Memorial.